 ‘One day whilst out walking I noticed some disturbing thoughts in my mind, but also noticed that my eyes were rapidly moving spontaneously back and forth in an upward diagonal.
 The thoughts disappeared – and yet when I brought them back into my mind their negative charge had greatly reduced.’

 Fascinated by this discovery, Dr Shapiro went on to test her hypothesis on over 70 veterans of the Vietnam War.
 The protocol she created to decrease anxiety became known as Eye Movement Desensitisation (EMD).
-Following the evaluation of hundreds of further cases, Dr Shapiro noticed her approach was not only reducing anxiety, it was also helping to change thoughts and the personal meaning of trauma memories.
+Following the evaluation of hundreds of further cases, Dr Shapiro noticed her approach was not only reducing anxiety but was also helping to change thoughts and the personal meaning of trauma memories.
 The approach was subsequently renamed Eye Movement Desensitisation & Reprocessing (EMDR).

 Over 30 years later, EMDR Therapy is truly a global trauma treatment, playing a part in humanitarian crises, war zones, disasters areas and conflict zones.
 In the UK, it’s recognised and recommended by the National Institute of Clinical Excellence (NICE) for the treatment of trauma and it’s routinely used within the NHS and psychological services.